eosnetworkfoundation/eos-system-contracts/docs/03_build-and-deploy.md

 ---
-content_title: How to build eosio.contracts
+content_title: How to build reference-contracts
 ---

 ## Preconditions